commercetest/nlnet/README.md

    - Environment Variables:
      - `SUPABASE_URL`: The URL of the Supabase instance.
      - `SUPABASE_KEY`: The API key for accessing the Supabase instance.

-   Your `.env` file should look like this:
+     Your `.env` file should look more-or-less like this depending on your actual values for these two environment variables.
    ```
      SUPABASE_URL=https://your-supabase-url.supabase.co
      SUPABASE_KEY=your-api-key